 Below you will find links, photos, and information about all of the vineyards that make up our wine portfolio.
 Perhaps more important is our winemaking philosophy, which begins with sourcing prime fruit from exceptional vineyards.
-After more than 20 years in the industry, Cohn’s experience working with some of California’s top vineyards, including Rockpile Vineyard in the hills of Sonoma County, Fess Parker Vineyard in Santa Barbara County and Stagecoach Vineyard in Napa Valley, allows him to source only the finest fruit for Jeff Cohn Cellars.
+After more than 20 years in the industry, Jeff’s experience working with some of California’s top vineyards, including Rockpile Vineyard in the hills of Sonoma County, El Diablo Vineyard in the Russian River Valley, and Stagecoach Vineyard in Napa Valley, allows him to source only the finest fruit for Jeff Cohn Cellars.
 He prefers vineyards with steep rocky terrain, which produce distinctive fruit, resulting in wines with immense concentration and complexity.

 There are many different training systems throughout the world, but in California the main types are head, cordon and cane.
 Usually four seasons of growth or more are required to train a young vine properly.